-Cost of TV Aerial Installation
+TV Aerial Installation Cost

-- The average cost to install a TV aerial is around £100
+- The average cost to install a TV aerial is around £100.

-- The job will take approximately 1 - 2 hours to complete
+- The job will take approximately 1 - 2 hours to complete.

-- A complete pricing breakdown which includes types of TV aerials you can choose, along with what such a task usually involves
+- A complete pricing breakdown which includes types of TV aerials you can choose, along with what such a task usually involves.

-- How long the job should approximately take and a general overview of what kind of jobs can be performed
+- How long the job should approximately take and a general overview of what kind of jobs can be performed.

-Want to find out how much it costs to install a TV aerial?
+Want to find out how much TV aerial installation costs near you?

 So, what information can this cost guide offer you?